Literature Minor Frequently Asked Questions

 I’ve enjoyed my 300-level English courses, but now I’m ready for a greater challenge.
 What should be my next step?

 Independent studies are open to senior English literature minors with strong departmental records.
-A student who wishes to pursue an independent study must find a faculty sponsor for his or her project and submit a completed application, available here, before the end of Registration Week.
+A student who wishes to pursue an independent study must find a faculty sponsor for their project and submit a completed application before the end of Registration Week.
 The application should include a substantial syllabus, including reading assignments and due dates for writing assignments.
 Any member of the English department faculty may sponsor a 399 project.
 Teaching assistants are not eligible to guide Independent Study projects.

 Are there any other possibilities?